How to be Wild and Free (inspired by Virginia Woolf)

 These two sentences were almost heart-stopping for me.
 As if Virginia knew me personally, or was writing my destiny decades before I was born.
 From young adulthood, I was consciously aware how walking and being outside took me ‘somewhere else’.
 I didn’t know what I was looking for, though I knew that being outside provided a sense of peace, a place of possibilities, and brought lightness to my, sometimes, heavy heart.

-Years later it remains a strong motivator, to be outside, in nature = freedom.
+Years later, my desire for freedom remains a strong motivator for me to be outside, in nature.

 I felt open and free in nature.
-My mind settled, my inspiration flowed and my vitality increased yet I felt more relaxed and invigorated too (depending on the elements), or yes, satisfactorily tired.
-As a child this involved anything from rolling skating up and down our driveway before breakfast (it wasn’t a long drive, believe me), with the wind on my face enjoying speed and movement, to quiet moments picking flowers or around a campfire.
+My mind settled, my inspiration flowed and my vitality increased while at the same time I felt more relaxed and invigorated, or satisfactorily tired.
+As a child this involved anything from rolling skating up and down our short driveway before breakfast, with the wind on my face enjoying speed and movement, to quiet moments picking flowers or around a campfire.
 In London it involved slipping into parks and sitting with the statue of Mahatma Ghandi and scanning the flower beds or watching the breeze in the trees.

 In London I foraged elderberries in my garden, cooked the nettles creeping through the wire fences, and lay in our outdoor hammock after to-ing and fro-ing on the oppressive underground, day in, day out.
 I think what nature did for me was help me feel connected, connected to something greater, and, most obviously, to my ultimate home.
 Earth.